kupresanin99/Project423/README.md

 	3. If you switch EC2 to 2XL, be sure to switch back so you are not charged more than a few pennies.
 	4. Run `python main_menu.py` from the command line.
 	5. Select option 1 for admin mode.
-	6. Select option 1 for API pull.
+	6. Select option 1 for API pull (enter today's date).
-	7. Select option 2 to run today's model (about 10 minutes on 2XL).
+	7. Select option 2 to run today's model (enter today's date) (about 10 minutes on 2XL).
 	8. Upon training completion, you must enter the gambling lines manually - make up numbers here.
 	9. Once gambling lines are input, the website will be updated with today's predictions.
 	10. I will update the page through 6/10.
 You can now see a new day of predictions hit the webpage.